AkkarinForest/Haskell-Workshop/intro-1/README.md

 name and `1 sum 2 3` as the four arguments you want to pass to the `sum` function which is not what we want.

+### Chaining functions

-But we all know that parentheses have an irritating habit of loosing the other half.
-However in Haskell there is another, more popular way.
+We all know that parentheses have an irritating habit of loosing the other half.
+However, in Haskell there is another, more popular way.
 These are equivalent:

 ```haskell
 sum 1 (sum 2 3)